raychgot/Recipe-Vault/README.md

 ## AI Features

--Generate description feature
+- Generate description feature
--Generate tags feature
+- Generate tags feature
 These AI features are displayed when adding a recipe and can be viewed on recipe cards while editing and after saving.
-The AI features use Ollama running locally, so it won’t work unless Ollama is installed on your local device.
+The AI features use Ollama running locally, so these features won’t work unless Ollama is installed on your local device.

 ## Tech Stack